Stocks and shares

 Funds, sometimes also called mutual funds, and their close relative trusts, are simply ready-made baskets of investments that are created, and managed by a professional fund manager.

-This means you don’t have to concern yourself with individual stock picking, or looking after the portfolio, as someone else is doing it for you, albeit for a fee.
+This means you don’t have to concern yourself with individual stocks and shares picking, or looking after the portfolio, as someone else is doing it for you, albeit for a fee.

 Management fees for ready-made portfolios should be less than 1%, although some specialist funds can be higher.